 - Driver PINs or Driver IDs

-While not widely available, some cards (like OTR and CFN cards) can restrict the fuel or product type that cards can purchase.
-Product type restrictions are not only valuable for their ability to prevent fraud, but also prevent drivers from inadvertently putting the wrong type of fuel into vehicles or equipment, which can cause maintenance issues down the road.
+While not widely available, some cards (like OTR and CFN cards) can limit the fuel or product that the driver can purchase.
+Product restrictions are not only valuable for their ability to prevent unauthorized purchases, but they also can stop drivers from inadvertently putting the wrong type of fuel into vehicles or equipment, which can cause maintenance issues down the road.

-When drivers use their card, they will first be asked to enter a PIN or driver ID.
+For drivers to fuel, they will first be asked to enter a PIN or driver ID.
 This 4-6 digit code verifies the driver’s identity and helps to ensure that only your authorized employees use your card.

 While they are mostly similar, there is a critical difference in card setup that distinguishes PINs from driver IDs.
 PINs are used with driver cards, while driver IDs are used with vehicle cards.
 Driver cards work with one and only one PIN, while vehicle cards draw from a pool of driver IDs.
 By using driver IDs vehicle cards allow you track both the vehicle and driver for every transaction, information that could be critical if fraud occurs.